Behodler/limbo/CommitMessage.md

 ### Extending Balancer to Behodler

-Behodler has all its tokens on one so, to speak.
+Behodler has all its tokens on one, LP so to speak.
 It's an n-dimensional AMM.
 This means that scamX would allow the scammers to drain the whole of Behodler and SCX would become a 1:1 wrapper of scamX.

 ### Solution 1: permissioned Limbo listing

 The first solution is to use governance mechanisms to prevent bad tokens from listing.
-This is the primary purpose of LimboDAO.
-To block bad token listing and to offer Limbo emergency protections.
+This is the primary purpose of LimboDAO - to block bad token listing and to offer Limbo emergency protections.
 For instance, anyone can trigger an emergency shutdown of Limbo.
 All that is required is to lock a big chunk of EYE.
 The community can then vote if the shutdown was a grief attack and burn the locked EYE.
 If it was a legitimate shutdown, the locked EYE is released.

 #### Problems with Solution 1: